 Vultures are universally understood to be the bald-headed, long-necked scavenging birds that get a bad reputation for their enjoyment of eating carrion.
-These birds actually provide a valuable ecological service, however, as they clean up carcasses and help prevent the spread of diseases to other wildlife.
+These birds actually provide a valuable ecological service, however, as they clean up carcasses and help prevent the spread of diseases to other wildlife, including humans.
 There are 23 vulture species in the world, in two distinct groups.
 The seven vulture species of the New World belong to the Cathartidae bird family, while the 16 vulture species of the Old World are in the family Accipitridae.
 Despite the fact that these species are only distantly related, however, they do share many familiar characteristics and both groups are easily recognized as vultures.

 What Is a Buzzard?

 There are 26 bird species in the world named buzzard, including the European honey-buzzard, lizard buzzard, forest buzzard, and long-legged buzzard.
 At least one buzzard species can be found on every continent except Antarctica.

 Buzzards are a type of hawk, specifically, buteos.
 These are medium- to large-sized hawks with broad wings ideal for soaring on thermal currents.
 Most buzzards prefer relatively open country where they can soar easily and search for prey.
 Unlike vultures, buzzards hunt for their meals and prefer to capture living prey, though they will occasionally snack on a carcass, especially if other food sources are scarce.